Home

 Professional Expertise in Diagnosing & Treating Complex Systems

-As a registered nurse, I am trained to:
+As a registered nurse, Martha is trained to:

 • Assess complex, interconnected systems